LucaScheller/VFX-UsdSurvivalGuide/docs/src/production/composition.md

-# A practical overview on composition
+# A practical guide to composition
 ~~~admonish question title="Still under construction!"
 As composition is USD's most complicated topic, this section will be enhanced with more examples in the future.
 If you detect an error or have useful production examples, please [submit a ticket](https://github.com/LucaScheller/VFX-UsdSurvivalGuide/issues/new), so we can improve the guide!